learosema/hello-webgl/talk-webgl/SLIDES.md

 - It's a Graphics Library in JS :)
 - It drawing lines, shapes, triangles
-- It runs code on the GPU
+- It's an API to run code on the GPU

 -------------------------------------------------
 # Code on the GPU: WebGL Shaders